mrkickling/RESTfulAPIFlask/README.md

 ```

 ## In production
-This service should not be run in production AS IS.
+This service should not be run in production as is.
+To run in production use a [WSGI (Web Server Gateway Interface)](https://flask.palletsprojects.com/en/1.0.x/deploying/wsgi-standalone/) implementation like [Gunicorn](https://gunicorn.org/) or [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).

 # API calls
 The API only has two possible calls.